Saturday, December 26, 2020

 Gimme icons!

 The user interface is excellent and helps you to explore and interact (comparatively) with your surroundings.
-The current player has his image displayed top/left along with their attributes for action points, health, mental ability and cash.
-The icons near the bottom of the screen might look a little confusing but they're easy to learn:
+The current player has his image displayed top/left along with their attributes for action points, health, mental ability, and cash.
+The icons at the bottom of the screen might look confusing but they're easy to learn:

 1) The shield with an arrow allows you to end your turn.